compchem-cybertraining/Cyber_Training_Workshop_2022/index.md

 ### Who can apply

-This summer school is primarily for graduate students working in computational modeling of excited states and nonadiabatic dynamics, both in abstract and atomistic applications/problems.
+This summer school is for graduate students, postdocs, and young faculty (and undergraduate in exceptional cases) working in computational modeling of excited states and nonadiabatic dynamics, both in abstract and atomistic applications/problems.
 The school aims to help researchers/students working either in methodology development for nonadiabatic or quantum-classical dynamics and in applied studies of various types of solar energy materials (photovoltaics, photocatalytics, etc.).

-Postdocs and researchers wishing to acquire the practical experience with new simulation tools and expand their knowledge in the areas of excited states and nonadiabatic dynamics are also welcomed to participate.
+Postdocs and researchers wishing to acquire the practical experience with new simulation tools and expand their knowledge in the areas of excited states and nonadiabatic dynamics are also welcome to participate.